5 Common Mistakes in PCB Assembly that can cause PCB failure

 PCB assembly requires skill and expertise, but even then there is scope for error unless you have put adequate quality controls in place at every stage of the PCB assembly process to ensure that one small error in assembly does not cause the entire product to malfunction.

-TechnoTronix is one of the kingpin in delivering a well defined and proven PCB design and PCB assembly service to the electronics manufacturers.
+TechnoTronix is one of the kingpin in delivering a well defined and proven pcb layout and PCB assembly service to the electronics manufacturers.
 Our main strength lies in the extensive experience and skilled team of experts to provide error less and lead free PCB assembly and manufacturing solution.
 You can drop an email to firstname.lastname@example.org or give us a call at 714/630-9200 to solve your queries or to get a quote.
-To get more insights into the PCB assembly, design and prototyping services, visit http://www.technotronix.us/
+To get more insights into the PCB assembly, Layout and prototyping services, visit http://www.technotronix.us/